RG-Flow Renormalized One-Loop Corrections to the Power Spectrum in USR Inflation: The Setup

+The first line of Eq.~\eqref{DysonSeries} corresponds to the free and quartic diagrams (insertions of $H_I$ with no nested integrals).
+The second and third lines yield the cubic diagrams (the final line is containing nested integrals).
+We will evaluate each contribution systematically.

-We are now prepared to compute loop corrections.
-We first analyze the quartic diagram, followed by the cubic contributions, which are more involved due to nested integrals (see Fig.~\ref{fig1}).
-Our results also reveal that tadpole contributions are equally significant.
-To evaluate them, we solve the zero-mode of the Mukhanov--Sasaki equation.
-By imposing CMB constraints and accounting for the transitions SRI $\to$ USR and USR $\to$ SRII, we obtain explicit solutions for the tadpole terms, presented in Appendix~\ref{AppC}. \\ \\
+With these tools, we are now ready to compute loop corrections.
+In the following sections, we first briefly review RG-flow techniques and then try to analyze the quartic diagram, then the more involved cubic contributions (which contain nested time integrals), and finally the tadpole diagram.
+The tadpole term requires solving for the zero mode of the Mukhanov–Sasaki equation; the explicit solutions, obtained by imposing CMB constraints and matching at the SRI–USR and USR–SRII transitions, are presented in Appendix~\ref{AppC}.